 Step 3: Conduct A/B Testing for Ad Copy and Design

+Now, let’s examine your ad copy and design.
 If any of these elements are impacting your ad’s performance negatively, try testing them against alternatives.
-It’s crucial to remember to change only one thing at a time.
-This approach is essential for pinpointing the cause of any issues.
+It’s crucial to remember to change only one thing at a time to pinpoint the cause of any issues.

 Step 4: Explore Negative Keywords